 I love dogs.
 Goes without saying really seeing as I’ve written three books on the life I share with mine, as well as maintaining this website, my Twitter and Facebook accounts, so yes, it’s more than obvious that I love dogs.
-I’m like millions of other perfectly normal people and it’s only natural that we want to share our homes and lives with our canine companions, but it can be so difficult to know how to find and buy dogs these days.
+I’m like millions of other perfectly normal people and it’s only natural that we want to share our homes and lives with our canine companions.
+But it can be difficult to know how to find and buy dogs these days.
 It’s a cliché, but a true one, it’s a minefield.
 Puppy farming, backyard breeders, online advertising, sly duplicitous puppy dealers, all make it a terrible maze to find our way through.

-One of the best places to understand the puppy business and how to buy a puppy safely is the Scottish Government’s Buy A Puppy Safely website.
+There are some good places online to visit to understand the puppy business and how to buy a puppy safely.

 Another good place to understand how to buy a puppy is here.

 If no-one buys any puppies, the unscrupulus involved in the puppy trade won’t have a market.
-But, this is too simplistic an answer in my view and whilst I wholeheartedly advocate adopting rescues, I do recognise that not everyone is going to be able, or willing to go down that route.
+But, this is too simplistic an answer and whilst I wholeheartedly advocate adopting rescues, I do recognise that not everyone will go down that route.

-I’d be a hypocrite if I objected to this, seeing as I’ve bought two puppies during my lifetime and rescued three dogs.
+I’d be a hypocrite if I objected to this, seeing as I’ve bought 2 puppies during my lifetime (and rescued 5 dogs).
 Without Renae being the fabulous sister that she is to her damaged siblings, they wouldn’t be living the happy lives they do these days; so puppy buying has a place in our world, alongside rescue and adoption in my opinion.

 So, to find a puppy from a good, responsible breeder is key.
 They do exist.
-It’s a question of finding them amongst the far more numerous shoddy, and irresponsible, ignorant and money-driven breeders, downright cruel puppy farmers and devious dealers that sadly also exist ready to dupe the puppy buying public.
+It’s a question of finding them amongst the far more numerous shoddy, and irresponsible, ignorant and money-driven breeders, downright cruel puppy farmers and devious dealers that exist ready to dupe the puppy buying public.

-When I was more naive and less knowledgeable about the puppy trade than I am these days, I used to direct people to the Kennel Club, in the UK, once they’d brought in their Assured Breeders Scheme, which they say, aims to improve the standard of breeding.
-You can read more information here.
-But, the scheme has failed to live up to the promises, terrible, volume-breeders have been on the scheme and only removed when investigators pushed the KC to do so – the KC should not have to rely on others to police their scheme.
+When I was more naive and less knowledgeable about the puppy trade than I am these days, I used to direct people to the Kennel Club, in the UK.
+Once they’d brought in their Assured Breeders Scheme, which they say, aims to improve the standard of breeding, it should be easy for people like me to advise that.
+I can’t.
+The scheme has failed to live up to the promises, terrible, volume-breeders have been on the scheme and only removed when investigators pushed the KC to do so.
+The wealthy Kennel Club should not have to rely on others to police their scheme.

 I’d love to be able to recommend the KC as a source for puppy buyers, but I cannot, and will not until they tidy up their act.
 If they ever will.

 If the puppy’s not in a home, personally I wouldn’t be buying.
-But perfectly ‘reputable’, licensed breeders do operate from kennel environments, not home environments.
+But perfectly ‘reputable’, licensed breeders do operate from kennel environments.
 You will need to make up your mind if that is acceptable.
 Those breeders are in business, they’re licensed, inspected and meet animal welfare standards and are not the same as puppy farmers who don’t.
-But, the puppies and parent dogs are not raised in normal home environments, they live in kennels; for me, this is not my ideal and not something I would venture near.
-Not when I know what I do these days about the psychology of dogs and their need for human love and company being as essential to them as air and water.
+But, the puppies and parent dogs are not raised in normal home environments; they live in kennels.
+This is is not my ideal and not something I would venture near.
+Dogs have a need for human love and company, it’s as essential to them as air and water.

 Take a look out the back and see if there are kennels or sheds which may be housing other dogs or puppies.
 A decent breeder will keep the environment scrupulously clean, there should be no unpleasant smell from the puppies, no sawdust about, no signs of illness or sickliness in mother or puppies.
-Don’t listen to any excuses for mum not being there that day, being out with the sister, the wife, visiting the vet, etc etc, all these are reasons to walk away and report the dealer in whose presence you probably are.
+Don’t listen to any excuses for mum not being there that day, being out with the sister, visiting the vet, etc etc, all these are reasons to walk away and report the dealer in whose presence you probably are.

 Report to the local authority, Trading Standards and RSPCA, the local press, report to everyone you can.
 Be prepared to be bumped around from person to person, for the buck to be passed round, but keep reporting, keep following up.
 The more reports from the public that are received, the more action is likely to take place to stop the dealers, the puppy farmers, the abusers.
 We have to ALL make it harder for these people to make a living from the suffering they cause.